geok1999/Synopses-as-a-MicroService-SaaMS/Readme.md

 ### Step 1: Run the Metrics User Interface JAR
 #### Windows:
 ```
-java -DconfigMetricsFilePath=C:\dataset\Configuration\MetricsConfig.properties -jar target/Metrics-User-Interface.jar
+java -DconfigMetricsFilePath=.\Configuration\MetricsConfig.properties -jar target/Metrics-User-Interface.jar
 ```
 #### Linux:
 ```
-java -DconfigMetricsFilePath=/home/user1/dataset/Configuration/MetricsConfig.properties -jar target/Metrics-User-Interface.jar
+java -DconfigMetricsFilePath=./Configuration/MetricsConfig.properties -jar target/Metrics-User-Interface.jar
 ```

-The `-DconfigMetricsFilePath` argument is optional, and the example file path `C:\dataset\Configuration\MetricsConfig.properties` (Windows) or `/home/user1/dataset/Configuration/MetricsConfig.properties` (Linux) is provided for guidance.
+The `-DconfigMetricsFilePath` argument is optional, and the example file path `.\Configuration\MetricsConfig.properties` (Windows) or `./Configuration/MetricsConfig.properties` (Linux) is provided for guidance.
 If it is not set, the application will use the default values to configure the app.

 ### Step 2: Options in the Metrics User Interface